4cysec/Active-Directory-Lab/README.md

 <h1>Active-Directory-Lab</h1>

 <h2>Description</h2>
 A domain controller server is established with Active-Directory Domain Services(AD DS).
 Users are added manually and with a powershell script.
-The Domain Controller faces the internet while sharing an internal network with a Windows 10 client.
+The domain controller faces the internet while sharing an internal network with a Windows 10 client.
 All of this is done within a virtual environment.

 <h2>Languages and Utilities Used</h2>